Grievance Process for Students Who Believe They Have Been Denied Reasonable Accommodations or Subjected to Discrimination Because of a Disability

-Once the complaint is submitted to the Accessibility & Disability Services office it will be reviewed for adherence to proper procedure.
+Once the complaint is submitted to the Student Access & Accommodation Services Office it will be reviewed for adherence to proper procedure.
 If the complaint does not meet the above criteria, the complaint will be returned to the student for revision within seven calendar days.
-A revised complaint will be accepted and reviewed within 7 calendar days of its return to the student.
-If criteria are not met within this timeframe the Director for Accessibility & Disability Services retains the authority to deny the complaint.
+A revised complaint will be accepted and reviewed within seven calendar days of its return to the student.
+If criteria are not met within this timeframe the Coordinator of Student Access & Accommodation Services retains the authority to deny the complaint.
 When a complaint is denied, it is a legal requirement that the student be provided with contact information for the Office for Civil Rights.

 Any student may elect, at the beginning of the Formal Resolution process, to waive his right to a committee review and elect Fast Track Review.
-All grievances submitted between April 1st and September 1st will be processed as a Fast Track Review.
-In the Fast Track process, the Director for Accessibility & Disability Services or his/her representative, one senior student development staff member, and one senior staff member representing the appropriate division, will serve to complete fact finding and conduct the interview process in place of a full committee.
+All grievances submitted between April 1 and September 1 will be processed as a Fast Track Review.
+In the Fast Track process, the Coordinator of Student Access & Accommodation Services or his/her representative, one senior student development staff member, and one senior staff member representing the appropriate division, will serve to complete fact finding and conduct the interview process in place of a full committee.

 After hearing a student grievance, the committee or Fast Track review panel will discuss the grievance in a closed meeting.
 The decision of the committee will be provided in writing to the student within a reasonable time frame.
 A copy will also be forwarded to the University President.
-A summary of proceedings, a copy of all correspondence, and a copy of the committee decision will be filed in the Accessibility & Disability Services Office.
-All decisions of the Accessibility Resources/Disability Services Advisory Committee are final and may not be appealed except to an outside agency.
+A summary of proceedings, a copy of all correspondence, and a copy of the committee decision will be filed in the Student Access & Accommodation Services Office.
+All decisions of the Student Access & Accommodation Services Advisory Committee are final and may not be appealed except to an outside agency.